-Let's dive into Ascent student loans and see how they compare.
+Given that 90% of private student loans require a cosigner, seeing a company offer an option to not have a cosigner is great.
+Let's dive into Ascent Student Loans and see how they compare.
 Remember to check out our full comparison of the best private student loan lenders here.

 Who Is Ascent Student Loans?

-How Does It Work?
+What Does It Offer?

 - Earning potential

 - Cost of attendance

 Ascent takes the above data and runs it through their algorithms, which then customizes the loan terms for each student.
 This loan is also open to DACA students.
 Learn more here >>